Wedding industry software development

 Couples managing 20 vendors across a wedding with no single place to track bookings, contracts, and payments

-A planning platform that is just a checklist without connection to actual bookings misses the core problem: couples are managing a project across vendors who each have different contracts, payment schedules, and contact details.
-A planning platform that connects to real bookings, tracks actual payments against the budget, and holds all vendor communication and documents in one place is the product that couples use daily rather than once a month.
+A planning platform that's just a checklist without connection to actual bookings misses the core problem: couples are managing a project across vendors who each have different contracts, payment schedules, and contact details.
+According to The Wedding Report (2024), U.S. couples spend an average of $35,000 on their wedding, coordinating an average of 14 vendors, making fragmented communication and contract management across those vendors one of the highest-friction operational challenges in wedding planning.
+A planning platform that connects to real bookings, tracks actual payments against the budget, and holds all vendor communication and documents in one place is the product couples use daily rather than once a month.

 4. 04